-Paying taxes can be a real drag.
-But the government needs the income generated from taxes to provide funding for various programs.
-If you earn a wage or a salary, you’ll likely be subject to two federal payroll taxes collectively known as FICA taxes.
+If you earn a wage or a salary, you’ll likely be subject to two federal payroll taxes, collectively known as FICA taxes.
 These taxes, which fund the Social Security and Medicare programs, add up to a 7.65% tax on your salary (which is in addition to ordinary income tax).
-However, the Social Security portion of the FICA tax only applies up to a certain income level).
-Read on to find out what FICA taxes are, and who’s responsible for paying them.
+However, the Social Security portion of the FICA tax only applies up to a certain income level.
+In this article we’ll discuss what FICA taxes are, how they’re applied and who’s responsible for paying them.

 FICA Taxes: The Basics